mirumee/ariadne-codegen/PLUGINS.md

 def generate_init_module(self, module: ast.Module) -> ast.Module:
 ```

 Hook executed on generation of init module.
 Module has list of public, generated classes and reimports them all.
-Later this module will be saved as `__init__.p
+Later this module will be saved as `__init__.py`.

 ## Example